- What kind of tracks can I create in BandLab?

 With Input Quantization turned on, your MIDI notes will automatically be aligned to the closest beat when you record MIDI Instruments like Creator Kits – even if you play out of tune.

 This is particularly helpful for sketching out ideas for new beats quickly.

 What does the “Snap” button do when editing MIDI?

 The Snap button stands for Snap to Grid.
-If you turn this on, then when you are placing MIDI notes in the MIDI Roll/Editor – they will always be aligned to the closest beat.
+If you turn this on, any MIDI notes you place in the MIDI Roll/Editor will always be aligned to the closest beat.
 By default, this feature is turned on.